 What does a Japanese tiger tattoo symbolize?

-What emotions or qualities are associated with Japanese tiger tattoos?
+What colors are popular for Japanese tiger tattoos?

 How do different Japanese art styles influence tiger tattoo designs?